 - During treatment, your practitioner will cover your eyes with shields and apply a thin layer of coupling gel on the treatment area.

-- During treatment, light is applied on the skin below the eyes, most patients report minimal discomfort.
+- During treatment, light is applied to the skin below the eyes.
+Most patients report minimal discomfort.